cloudwow/speech_to_text/README.txt

-Records speech while ctrl+shift+m is pressed, types it as keyboard input when the ctrl+shift+m is released.
+Records speech while left-ctrl+right-ctrl is pressed, types it as keyboard input when the keys are released.
 Works well for speaking into a text input field.